-During the Blueprint consultations the significant role housing plays in creating inclusive and liveable communities in Nunavut was reaffirmed.
+In previous Blueprint consultations, the significant role housing plays in creating inclusive and liveable communities in Nunavut was reaffirmed.
 Overcrowded conditions raise the potential for stress, violence, food insecurity, abuse, addiction and suicide.
-Research has linked the high rates of respiratory infections as well as negative mental health outcomes to the lack of adequate housing.
-When looking to the future of Nunavut we envision communities with a high and sustainable quality of life.
-A society that is adequately housed can develop healthy and self-reliant people, and lower its vulnerability to economic and social change.
+Research has linked the high rates of respiratory infections and negative mental health outcomes to the lack of adequate housing.
+When looking at the future of Nunavut, we envision communities with a high and sustainable quality of life.
+A society that is adequately housed can develop healthy and self-reliant people and lower its vulnerability to economic and social change.
 Addressing the housing crisis and creating a full housing continuum is a step towards liveable communities.